FAQ

 Can the Chinese tooling be transferred to the USA (or other non-China locations)?

 Tooling that has been built for production in China is generally not intended for export at a later time.
 The foremost reason for this is that the tooling would not have been initially designed for use on the customers’ injection equipment and the tooling may not even fit.
 Also very important is the fact that the tooling will not have been built to Export standards.
-Many of the replacement parts (ejector pins, etc.) may not be standard size and would have to be custom manufactured.
-Lower cost (and softer) Chinese materials may have been used in construction, reducing the life of the tool.

-Hose connections may not mate with your overseas machinery and inlets/outlets, if marked at all, may be written in Chinese.
 If the customer has any future plans to move the tooling to the US at some later date, it is very important to specify that in the beginning before production begins.
-Please visit our Tooling and mold making page for more details.
+Please visit our Tooling and Mold Making page for more details.

 PassageMaker Services & Pricing